Be still; truth arises in silence.

 Come as you are

 For disciples and seekers.
 For individuals and families.
 For young and old.
 For men and women.
 For the highly educated and not so learned.
 For believers and non-believers.
 For saints and the wicked.
 For the lucky and for the less fortunate.
 For straight and gay.
 For any race and ethnic group.
-For blue collars, white collars or no collars.
+For blue collars, white collars and no collars.
 For liberals, conservatives, and any other political belief.
 For the healthy and the sick.
 For locals and from abroad.
-At Buddhist Faith Fellowship, labels do not matter; the Buddha’s message of transformation and supreme liberation is open for everyone, for humanity, and for all sentient beings.
+At Buddhist Faith Fellowship, labels do not matter; the Buddha’s message of transformation and supreme liberation is open for everyone.
 Come as you are.

 Join Buddhist Faith Fellowship’s Facebook Group.
 This interactive open space is a great place to learn about Buddhism, share knowledge and experiences with the teachings, and keep in touch with the Fellowship’s activities.
 Click the Facebook icon to enter.